 Road riding is also possible on some of the paved county roads that intersect the GGST trail corridor.
 Roads that adjoin completed portions of the GGST provide an opportunity for longer and more challenging rides combining the trail and roads.
 County roads intersecting Highway 61 invariably slope uphill away from the lake -- some with steep grades.
 A combined trail/road ride is featured in the GGTA's Annual Ride -- incorporating the Gooseberry Falls to Beaver Bay segment of the trail with a loop ride on County Road 4 and Highways 1 and 61 north of Beaver Bay.

 A cyclist looking for some "hill work" can combine a ride on the GGST to Tofte with a ride on the Sawbill Trail, County Road 2, to the end of the pavement.
-What goes up must come down on the return to the trail, and the downhill rides can be exhilerating.
-When the new stretch of trail from County Road 34 to County Road 3 (Lutsen Ski Hill Road) is complete this year or next, it will be possible to link two "hill rides" -- the Sawbill Trail and the Ski Hill Road -- on either end of completed trail on the GGST.
+What goes up must come down on the return to the trail, and the downhill ride can be exhilerating.
+At the other end of the Tofte segment, the newly paved trail section ends at the Lutsen Ski Hill Road -- another uphill ride to the Lutsen Mountains resort at the top.
+It is now possible to link two "hill rides" -- the Sawbill Trail and the Ski Hill Road -- on either end of completed trail on the GGST.
+There is now an official GGST parking area at the intersection of the Ski Hill Road and Highway 61.

 Many bicyclists -- especially touring riders -- ride on other portions of Highway 61.
 Stretches of Highway 61 that have wide shoulders, many recently added as part of the Minnesota Department of Transportation's realignment and reconstruction of the highway, are relatively safe for bicycle travel.
-(Watch this website for a map of the wide-shouldered sections of Highway 61, coming soon.)
-Other portions, however, have very narrow shoulders and limited visibility, and riding on those stretches is not recommended.
+See the attached map of shoulder widths for more information.

 Biking resources.
 There are a limited number of bicycle retailers and rental outlets on the North Shore.
 It is advisable to contact the retailers in advance to reserve rental bikes.